The Dark Lantern of the late 19th Century

 In 1886 a design was patented for operating the shutter with the thumb of the hand that held the lantern.
 The implications for one-handed operation meant that the other hand could open doors or hold a weapon.
 Dietz, an American maker of high quality lanterns, began selling this design in 1888 and marked them “Police Flashlight.”

 Pocket dark lanterns were made in several designs, and both the Joe Phenix and Nick Carter stories mention these.
 Dietz made a pocket lantern with a decorative finish and a door in the front.
 Advertisements of the time (ca1890) show it clipped to the breast pocket of a gentleman’s suit in darkened surroundings to help him read a newspaper.
 A smaller lantern design in this writer’s collection has a single wick and is more truly a pocket-sized dark lantern type that would fit the description in these detective stories.
-This image shows this compact lantern next to other types.
+This image shows this compact lantern between two other types.

 Battery technology evolved and in the mid 1890s the first portable electric lanterns were offered for sale.
 However, the simple and reliable oil lanterns continued to be used for many years.
 Dietz in particular continued to make oil-burning dark lanterns until at least the late 1920s.
 In London, the Metropolitan Police converted to electric lanterns, reportedly with some reluctance, in the 1920s.
 But rural America was still not fully electrified and in small communities, a simple lantern fueled by easily found oil might have engendered more confidence in a policeman than a lantern powered by a battery.